perturbing/vasil-tests/extra-example.md

 69163b01cb8f2dd0e710419340148d518c2160a7f587c7187e8ad2d3e74f6c41     1        15000000 lovelace + TxOutDatumNone
 ```
 ## Discusion
-Note that in the above transaction the referenced script was still unspent and stayed this way, it was not consumed.
+Note that in the above transaction the output that contained the referenced script was not consumed.
 Outputs that are already spent are not able to reference scripts anymore.
 We also secretly used the other new [CIP 31](https://cips.cardano.org/cips/cip31/) since we referenced an output in the transaction, thought we did not use any information of it besides the script located at the address.
 Note that this referenced output was completly available like any other input in the referenced inputs in the `TxInfo` for the validator used [1](https://github.com/input-output-hk/plutus/blob/3c4067bb96251444c43ad2b17bc19f337c8b47d7/plutus-ledger-api/src/PlutusLedgerApi/V2/Contexts.hs#L79).